jomjol/AI-on-the-edge-device-docs/docs/Correction Algorithm.md

 ##### PreValue

 The last correct read value.
 PreValue is here a bit missleading, because normally it is the same as the last value.
-In the next round of reading it will be used to check nagtive rates, high rates (MaxRateValue / MaxRateType) and CCheckDigitIncreaseConsistency (dig-class11 only).
+In the next round of reading it will be used to check negative rates, high rates (MaxRateValue / MaxRateType) and CCheckDigitIncreaseConsistency (dig-class11 only).
 Either from a previous correctly identified value or manual setting by the user.

 ##### Digits